 Barriers to Entry:

 99% of municipalities nationwide will not issue permits for new mobile home communities.
 Many have zoning laws that don't allow new manufactured housing communities or make it difficult to develop them.
 Combine this limited supply with the increasing demand, now exceeding 2% annually, and the declining supply, over 1% annually, and you can see the upside potential for existing communities

 Tremendous Tax Benefits - Accelerated Depreciation:

-From an accounting perspective, the majority of a mobile home park's value is comprised of land improvements (roads and utility lines), which can be depreciated at an accelerated schedule.
+From an accounting perspective, the majority of a mobile home communities value is comprised of land improvements (roads, underground utilities, and utility lines), which can be depreciated at an accelerated schedule.
 Mobile home park depreciation schedules typically average 15 years compared to apartments of 27.5 years and commercial properties of 39 years.
 This unique tax feature often translates to tax free operating cash flows to the mobile home park investment owner.
 (2)

-We believe mobile home park investing offers outsized cash flow returns (relative to inherent investment risk).
-Experienced acquisition and knowledgeable mobile home park operators such as NextGen Capital Group, are uniquely positioned to capitalize on this misunderstood asset class.
+We believe mobile home community investing offers outsized cash flow returns (relative to inherent investment risk).
+Experienced acquisition and knowledgeable mobile home community operators such as NextGen Capital Group, are uniquely positioned to capitalize on this misunderstood asset class.
 If you are interested in learning more about the Haven Affordable Housing Fund and its investment strategies please email us or

 If the property ever sold, the investor would be subject to 25% recapture taxes on the cash flow sheltered via depreciation.